anilca/C3Ass3/README.md

 # Getting and Cleaning Data - Peer Assessment Project

-Here you can find the fulldescription of data:
+Here you can find the full description of data:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones